pishoyg/coptic/README.md

    include all inflected forms for each word.
 If morphologically complex languages don't have any special treatment, it should still be possible, and worthwhile, to produce such a dictionary, albeit with some difficulty.

    The data could also be used for auto-correction and auto-completion models.

    See [this use case](https://github.com/runehol/kindlearadict) for Arabic, another morphologically complex language.

+   This can start humble and grow with time.
+No need to perfect it from the first time.

 1. **Display the Bible data in a table format.** (7-8 hours)